 Did you know…

-The name Solanum is thought to have been derived from the latin term solare, which means to soothe.
+The name Solanum is thought to have been derived from the Latin term solare, which means to soothe.
 Some members of this plant family have shown promising medicinal properties.
 Another thought is that the flower heads of many Solanum plants resemble the rays of the sun, giving them their name.

-To conclude, Solanum is a broad and diverse genus, from tomato vines, deadly nightshade to the humble potato.
+Solanum is a broad and diverse genus, from tomato vines, deadly nightshade to the humble potato.
 It is a genus that deserves great respect and one that also shows promise in the medical field.
 While some wild Solanum varieties are edible, it is critical that correct identification is confirmed before consumption.—————

 Written by Hannah Sweet